rruggs2018/rruggs2018/README.md

 - 🌱 I’m currently learning skills and techniques in software engineering, collaboration skills, communication skills, learning to use Github, using mySQL, python, and formal languages and automata theory.
 - 💞️ I’m looking to collaborate on...
-- 📫 How to reach me ...
+- 📫 I can be reached through my email, rruggs2018@fau.edu

 <!---
 rruggs2018/rruggs2018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.